-Proper drain field installation is a must have in a Florida septic system.
-Whether you plan to self-install or hire an experienced pro like our team at Quality Septic Inc., there are a few key points that a septic system owner should understand about the way their septic system drain field installation should go:
+Proper drain field installation is a must-have in a Florida septic system.
+Whether you plan to self-install or hire an experienced pro for drain field installation, like our team at Quality Septic Inc. of Plant City, FL, you should understand a few key points about proper drain field installation.

-- Septic tank placement.
-We recommend that the entire system goes underground, except for service points and air vents.
-It is critical that the tank is properly leveled and placed on an evenly packed base.
+We recommend that the entire septic system, except for service points and air vents, be installed underground.
+In this kind of installation, it’s critical that the tank be properly leveled and placed on an evenly packed base.

 Our crew brings many years of experience to the process of septic tank placement.
 We’ve heard horror stories of misplaced tanks and the multiple problems and costs that inevitably follow.
 We will not allow this to happen with our septic tank or drain field installations.

 As to drain field installation, it comes down to location and proper levels.
 Drain pipes should be designed to sit fairly level.
 If they slope down and away from the entry pipe, too much water will flow to the end and create a soggy field.